• Skip to primary navigation

 Storage:

 The muffins are moist, so keep them in an air-tight container.
-They'll be good for up to 3 days.
-The muffins are also freezer friendly!
+They'll stay fresh for up to 3 days.
+The muffins are also freezer friendly (minus the cream cheese frosting)!

 Nutrition: